-From 2016 to 2021, the share of families in poverty in Yamhill decreased by 4 percentage points, in Polk by 1.8 percentage points, and in Marion by 3.3 percentage points (see Appendix A Table A-21).
-Despite these decreases in overall poverty in the MWV, populations of color are disproportionately affected by poverty and face higher poverty rates than the region's white population.
-Black or African Americans are between 29 and 35 percent of the population in poverty in all three counties, a figure that has grown on average by 4 percentage points in the three-county region, while those identifying as white are just over 11% in poverty (in all three counties).
-The share of Hispanic or Latino residents with an income below the poverty line declined by nearly 10 percentage points between 2016 and 2021, and between 12-18% remain in poverty.
+From 2016 to 2021, the share of families in poverty in Yamhill decreased slightly, in Polk by 1.8 percentage points, and in Marion by 3.3 percentage points (see Appendix A).

+Despite decreases in overall poverty in the MWV, populations of color are disproportionately affected by poverty and face higher poverty rates than the region's White population.
+Black or African Americans are between 29% and 35% of the population in poverty in all three counties, a figure that has grown on average by 4% in the threecounty region, while those identifying as White are just over 11% in poverty (in all three counties).
+The share of Hispanic or Latino residents with an income below the poverty line declined by nearly 10 percentage points between 2016 and 2021, but between 12-18% remain in poverty.

 Please see Appendix A for a more detailed breakdown of poverty rate statistics in the Mid-Willamette Valley.

-Source: Social Explorer ACS 5-Year Estimates (2016-2021) Tables SE:A13001A through SE:A1300H.
+Source: Social Explorer ACS 5-Year Estimates (2016-2021) Tables SE: A13001A through SE: A1300H